shadybraden/loggifly/README.md

 <br>

-[Here](/config_template.yaml) you can find a config template with all available configuration options and explaining comments.
+[Here](/config_template.yaml) you can find a **config template** with all available configuration options and explaining comments.
 When `/config` is mounted in the volumes section of your docker compose this template file will be downloaded. <br>
-[Here](/config_example.yaml) you can find an example config with some use cases.
+[Here](/config_example.yaml) you can find an example config with some **use cases**.

 ### 🍀 Environment Variables

-Except for `restart_keywords`, container specific settings/keywords and regex patterns you can configure most settings via docker environment variables.
+Except for `restart_keywords`, container specific settings/keywords and regex patterns you can configure most settings via **Docker environment variables**.

 <details><summary><em>Click to expand:</em><strong> Environment Variables </strong></summary><br>